lchastanet/memo-callback/README.md

 # useMemo and useCallback intro

-This a short introduction of emoization in React.
+This a short introduction of memoization in React.

 To set up the project :